ruizj3/pill_and_bill/README.md

 Run `npm install` and `npm start` to start.

-With backend already up and running, this should go to `http://localhost:3001` upon being prompted and selecting Y for another port..
+With backend already up and running, this should go to `http://localhost:3001` upon being prompted and selecting Y for another port...